-8. Contractors and Agency Workers
+Contractors and Agency Workers

-The school will obtain written notification from any agency, or third-party organisation they use that the organisation has carried out the checks (in respect of the enhanced DBS certificate, written notification that confirms the certificate has been obtained by either the employment business or another such business), on an individual who will be working at the school.
+8. We will obtain written notification from any agency, or third-party organisation they use that the organisation has carried out the checks (in respect of the enhanced DBS certificate, written notification that confirms the certificate has been obtained by either the employment business or another such business), on an individual who will be working for us.

 Where the position requires a barred list check, this will be obtained by the agency or third party prior to appointing the individual.
-The school will also check that the person presenting themselves for work is the same person on whom the checks have been made.
+We will also check that the person presenting themselves for work is the same person on whom the checks have been made.

-9. Volunteers
+Volunteers

-Under no circumstances will a volunteer in respect of whom no checks have been obtained be left unsupervised or allowed to work in regulated activity.
+9. Under no circumstances will a volunteer in respect of whom no checks have been obtained be left unsupervised or allowed to work in regulated activity.